deploymenttheory/terraform-provider-jamfpro/README.md

 - **Default:** `100`
 - **Description:** A mandatory delay after each request before returning to reduce high volume of requests in a short time.

-For those new to using Terraform with Jamf Pro, we provide a comprehensive demo example that serves as an excellent starting point.
-This demo implementation utilizes:

-- Terraform Cloud as the remote backend
-- GitHub Actions pipelines
-- A simple PR process for managing changes
-- Sample hcl files for creating and managing Jamf Pro resources

-This repository is specifically designed to kickstart your Terraform projects by providing practical, easy-to-follow examples of how to configure and deploy resources within Jamf Pro using Terraform.

 # Supported Jamf Pro Resources